SacrilegeWasTaken/c3dlc/README.md

 # 3DLC_CustomCheckerReader
 Python script, that creates RGB image of each color from 3D LUT Creator custom checker.
 Unique mode: output is 3 images of each channel with each color (RGB).
 Filled mode: funny mode that creates amazing pictures filled with colors from checker.
+Script takes lines between BEGIN_DATA/END_DATA lines and interprets RGB_R, RGB_G and RGB_B columns as 16bit RGB array.
+Script takes the R/G/B values and creates grayscale images for each value using all colors from array.
+It creates a lotta squares with your colors.
+One thing you should know that this script in one mode flipping or mirroring image.
+Enjoy saving a lotta time!

 # Running